 One guy on the street asked me if I wanted to sleep with him that night.
 I told him no to which he replied.
 Ok, no problem, welcome to Iran anyways, have a good time in my country.

-Unfortunately I read stories of other solo female travellers that had more troublesome experiences.
-My advice are some guidelines that I actually follow in most countries when i travel alone as a woman.
+Unfortunately I read stories of other solo female travellers in Iran that had more troublesome experiences.
+My advice below are some guidelines that I actually follow in most countries when i travel alone as a woman.

 Tips to prevent sexual harassment